Do Anonymous LLCs Still Work in 2025?

 Different clients have different risk profiles.
 We’ve had clients who’ve had to deal with public risk issues.
 But on strict numbers basis, lawsuit exposure is a much bigger daily threat.

-It’s not possible to try and build an asset protection plan on privacy alone.
+Our Recommendation — It’s not prudent to build an asset protection plan on privacy alone.
 Instead, you need to build a plan backed by laws that protect your assets and use privacy to make yourself less of a target in the first place.

-• They offered strong asset protection: Specifically in two ways.
+- Strong asset protection: Specifically, in two ways.
 First, LLCs have built-in asset protection if structured properly.
-Second, the privacy aspect made you less of a target in the first place.
+Second, the privacy aspect makes you less of a target in the first place.

-• They were easy to form: They were (and still are) very easy to set up, especially in states like Wyoming and New Mexico.
+- Easy to form: They are very easy to set up, especially in states like Wyoming and New Mexico.

-• They were more expensive than going on your own: Keeping an Anonymous LLC actually anonymous required you to use various services to fulfill certain minimum requirements without giving away your identity.
+- More expensive than going on your own: Keeping an Anonymous LLC actually anonymous requires you to use various services to fulfill certain minimum requirements without giving away your identity.
 These fees add up.

-For those reasons, although we like the idea of anonymous LLCs, they aren’t terribly practical.
-There are better structures to preserve your privacy.
+For those reasons, although we like the idea of Anonymous LLCs, they aren’t terribly practical for everyone.
+There are other structures that might better preserve your privacy depending on your situation.
 Contact us to see how this might apply to your specialized situation.

 The Nestmann Group Ltd was actually incorporated in an Anonymous LLC state — Nevada.
 However, it wasn’t because of the anonymity.
 Rather, it’s because Nevada checked the boxes on other things important to us.